ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 * the underlying Protocol Stack does not support message boundary preservation, and no deframer was supplied by the application

-Note that in the absence of message boundary preservation and without deframing, all bytes received on the Connection are represented as one large message of indeterminate length.
+Note that in the absence of message boundary preservation or deframing, all bytes received on the Connection will be represented as one large message of indeterminate length.

+### ReceiveError

 ~~~
-Connection -> ReceiveError<>
+Connection -> ReceiveError<messageContext>
 ~~~

 A ReceiveError occurs when data is received by the underlying Protocol Stack